 - Denmark (design guideline, not mandatory): Reverberation time ≤ 0.6 sec.

 Also, France and Poland have demands for reverberation time:

 - Poland: Reverberation time ≤ 0.8 sec.

 More countries in Europe have standards for patient rooms but not all have demands for reverberation time.
-Some countries have demands to the amount of absorption material in the room instead.
-Spain, UK and Germany have demands for absorption area in m2 related to the room volume and UK has demands for absorption area in m2 related to floor area.
+Some countries have demands on the amount of absorption material in the room instead.
+Spain, the UK, and Germany have demands for absorption area in m2 related to the room volume and UK has demanded absorption area in m2 related to floor area.

 - Spain: Absorption area related to room volume ≥0.2

 - Germany: Absorption area related to room volume ≥0.25

 - UK: Absorption area related to floor area ≥0.8